aistairc/mf-cesium/Stinuum Web/documents/image/Wiki_README.md

 ***

 ## 2.2.
-Send the MF-Collection data to the main page
+Send the MovingFeatureCollection data to the main page

-- Select one or more columns that users need to get the MovingFeature data and then enter the number of MovingFeatures.
+- Select one or more rows that users need to get the MovingFeature data.

-    + The order of the MovingFeature list is ascending order depends on the _**"Number"**_ value.

-- The sampling count shall be **5**.

-    + The sampling count means that the number of MovingFeature getting from a selected MovingFeature-Collection.
-    + If the count of MovingFeature is over then the sampling count, it gets from the front of the MovingFeature list.

-- Click the _**"Send Data"**_ button to sends the selected column values ​​to the main page (localhost:8080/main)
+- And then click the _**"Send MovingFeatureCollection"**_ button to sends the selected column values ​​to the main page (localhost:8080/main)

 ![server-3](https://github.com/aistairc/mf-cesium/blob/mf-cesium_api/Stinuum%20Web/documents/image/Server-3.png)